jbarratt/serialized-hugo/content/post/2021/prompower/index.md

 # Returned -891.4269819193331
 ```

- So, it seems that Prometheus is calculating basically the same value as I'd be doing if I was working with the data points directly.
+It seems that Prometheus is calculating basically the same value as I'd be doing if I was working with the data points directly.
 Using averages has an extra nice property of being pretty stable if there's a data point or two missing.
 I tested this on different multi-hour windows and the results came back consistent.
 It's not going to be precise, but it's nice to have a running idea of how my power bills (or credits) are going to look.

 ### And So